peterhinch/micropython-samples/encoders/ENCODERS.md

 [asynchronous driver](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/DRIVERS.md#6-quadrature-encoders)
 with a division ratio of 4.
 Rate limiting is essential.
 Testing with a mechanical encoder with Schmitt trigger preconditioning (see below) produced good results with tracking maintained exactly.
+Some encoders, described as "half step", have two detents per revolution.
+These can be handled by setting `div=2` on this driver.

 It is almost certainly impossible to provide exact tracking on platforms which support only soft IRQ's because garbage collection results in interrupt latency